-HUMA C1001 Masterpieces of Western Literature and Philosophy- HUMA C1002 Masterpieces of Western Literature and Philosophy.
-Popularly known as "Literature Humanities" or "Lit Hum," this yearlong course offers Columbia College students the opportunity to engage in intensive study and discussion of some of the most significant texts of Western culture.
+HUMA C1001-HUMA C1002 Masterpieces of Western Literature and Philosophy, popularly known as "Literature Humanities" or "Lit Hum," is a year-long course that offers Columbia College students the opportunity to engage in intensive study and discussion of some of the most significant texts of Western culture.
 The course is not a survey, but a series of careful readings of literary works that reward both first encounters and long study.
-Whether class work focuses on the importance of the text to literary history or on its significance to our contemporary culture, the goal is to consider particular conceptions of what it means to be human as well as the place of such conceptions in the development of critical thought.
+Whether classwork focuses on the importance of the text to literary history or on its significance to our contemporary culture, the goal is to consider particular conceptions of what it means to be human as well as the place of such conceptions in the development of critical thought.